taylormcknight/mcknightlabs/_posts/essays/2020-11-19-wellbeing.md

 - tech
 ---

-Someone recently asked me how I seek to improve human wellbeing, a personal life goal, through my role as head of the design department at Industry Dive, a business journalism publisher.
+Someone recently asked me how I seek to improve human wellbeing, a personal life goal, through my role as head of the design department at <a href="https://www.industrydive.com/">Industry Dive</a>, a business journalism publisher.

 ## TLDR: At Industry Dive, I seek to improve the wellbeing of others through my role as a manager, not through design strategy.